(See also Evaluation of Anorectal Disorders.)

 Deeper abscesses may be less painful but cause toxic symptoms (eg, fever, chills, malaise).
 There may be no perianal findings, but digital rectal examination may reveal a tender, fluctuant swelling of the rectal wall.
 High pelvirectal abscesses may cause lower abdominal pain and fever without rectal symptoms.
 Sometimes fever is the only symptom.

 Patients who have a pointing cutaneous abscess, a normal digital rectal examination, and no signs of systemic illness do not require imaging.
-Those with any findings suggestive of a deeper abscess or complex perianal Crohn disease should have an examination under anesthesia at the time of drainage.
-Higher (supralevator) abscesses require CT to determine the intra-abdominal source of sepsis.
+CT scan is useful when a deep abscess or Crohn disease are suspected.
+Higher (supralevator) abscesses require CT to determine the intra-abdominal source of the infection.
+Patients with any findings suggestive of a deeper abscess or complex perianal Crohn disease should have an examination under anesthesia at the time of drainage.

 Prompt incision and adequate drainage are required and should not wait until the abscess points.
 Many abscesses can be drained as an in-office procedure; deeper abscesses may require drainage in the operating room.
-Febrile, neutropenic, or diabetic patients or those with marked cellulitis should also receive antibiotics (eg, ciprofloxacin 500 mg IV q 12 h and metronidazole 500 mg IV q 8 h, ampicillin/sulbactam 1.5 g IV q 8 h).
+Febrile, immunocompromised, or diabetic patients or those with marked cellulitis should also receive antibiotics (eg, ciprofloxacin 500 mg IV every 12 hours and metronidazole 500 mg IV every 8 hours, ampicillin/sulbactam 1.5 g IV every 8 hours).
+Patients with absolute neutropenia (< 1000/mcL [1 × 109/L]) should be treated with antibiotics alone.
 Antibiotics are not indicated for healthy patients with superficial abscesses.
 Anorectal fistulas may develop after drainage.

 Anorectal abscesses may be superficial or deep.